mggg/GerryChain/docs/user/real-life-plans.md

 partition we made.
 If the districts are not contiguous with respect to your underlying graph, you would want to add edges (within reason) to make the graph agree with the notion of contiguity that the real-life plan uses.
-See [What to do about islands and connectivity](What to do about islands and connectivity) for a guide to handling those types of issues.
+See [What to do about islands and connectivity](https://gerrychain.readthedocs.io/en/latest/user/islands.html) for a guide to handling those types of issues.